Murder of Cassius Turvey: Aftermath

+Recognition and honours

 First Nations artists including Emma Donovan, Emily Wurramara, Drmngnow, Dobby, and Optamus united to create a song in memory of Turvey, titled "Forever 15".
 It was played at his funeral and released three days later on 21 November 2022.

 A memorial plaque was installed at Weeip Park, in Midland, in October 2023.

 In November 2023, Mechelle Turvey was named the 2024 Australian of the Year for Western Australia, "for her advocacy work to prevent violence and improve the treatment of victims of crime".
 She had called on the community to remain calm and let justice take its course, and also helped to develop a training program for police recruits about how to deal with victims of crime in a sensitive manner, especially Aboriginal people who had had traumatic experiences growing up.
 She was nominated for the award by Detective Sergeant Steve Cleal, who was one of the investigating officers into the death of her son.

+On 8 June 2026, Mechelle Turvey was awarded a Medal of the Order of Australia in the King's Birthday Honours, "for her service to Indigenous communities in Western Australia", where she continues to work for Western Australia Police.